 Specimens, unlike the other installations in the exhibition, draws directly from the many objects I have amassed.
 Attached to the nails in the wall are small earth magnets that hold each item.
 A folder lists the objects I have used in the installation as a reference to my own memories, their entry into my collection and, where possible, the date they entered my life.
 The intention is to display these objects like specimens in an insect collection, to be observed and discussed.

-On days that the artist is present (April 28, May 4 reception, May 5 Poetry reading/storytelling), the audience will be invited to swap up to five objects from the Specimen installation with their own objects and provide a written explanation for the exchange (i.e. aesthetic considerations, personal associations or attachments, etc.).
-If no one wants to swap, individual objects can be purchased for five dollars each.
+On days that the artist is present (April 28, May 4 reception, May 5 Poetry reading/storytelling), the audience will be invited to swap an object from the Specimen installation with their own object and provide a written explanation for the exchange (i.e. aesthetic considerations, personal associations or attachments, etc.).
+Alternatively, and at any time during gallery hours, individual objects can be purchased for five dollars each.
 Perhaps only the objects will be taken and not replaced.
 What will be left?

 My collection, accumulated over a lifetime, will, at some point in time, be dispersed along with their memories.
 I will no longer have control over what happens to it.
 In relation to contemporary practices, I ask: “Where will my collection of objects or works of art eventually reside and what (if any) is their value?”
 This question addresses the personal worth of the materials I collect and use in my practice and their relevance in relation to and referencing of the escalating price of art works so prevalent in today’s market.

 Lois Schklar’ lives and works in Toronto.
 Her work has been shown in exhibitions throughout Canada and the United States.
 Her burlap sculptures are in the Bronfman Collection, Claridge Investments, Idea Exchange Art Gallery and The Key Corporation.

 As an educator, a facilitator, keynote speaker and curator.
 In 1997, Schklar curated Dolls: Reclaimed at the Ontario Crafts Council and in 2008 she organized the exhibition, “Drawing On” at *new* gallery in Toronto.
 She received an OAC Visual Artist Project Grant for Research and Development for The Art of Packing (2014).